kokoro-aya/shizuku-front-end/README.md

 - [x] Adapt to Monaco Editor, link the editor to the playground and add support for themes
 - [x] i18n in a typed way (4 languages are supported: zh-CN, zh-TW, en-US and fr-FR)
 - [x] Some predefined maps and possibility to switch the map

+Known bugs:

+- The ending-game notice might be pop up in the first time as soon as the game is in process.
+- You may need to reset the game to make it possible to launch a game (while clicking reset, the playground will keep the same)
+- Bottom lines of the editor box and dashboard box is not aligned on load, but you could resize the page, and then they will be aligned

 More documentations are under construction.